IPA.CONF(5) IPA.CONF(5)

 }

-<List1> and <list2> can contain common elements, in any case <list1> is
+<List1> and <list2> can contain common elements, <list1> is used only

-used only for a rule and <list2> is used only for a limit.
+for a rule and <list2> is used only for a limit in any case.

-Why to use separate database lists for a rule and its limit?
+Why to use separate database lists for a rule and a limit?
 Not all

 databases work with limits and even if some database works with limits,